pm4js/pm4js-core/DOCS.md

 * **trStrAttr** (if provided) is the list of string attributes at the case level that should be used  for the feature extraction (one-hot encoding).
 If not provided, the default feature selection is performed for these attributes.
 * **trNumAttr** (if provided) is the list of numeric attributes at the case level that should be used for the feature extraction.
 If not provided, the default feature selection is performed for these attributes.
 * **evSuccAttr** (if provided) use the paths between the attributes provided in the list as features.

+### Object Based Feature Extraction on Object Centric Event Logs

+The conversion of an OCEL to a matrix of numerical features is essential for machine learning purposes.
+Here, we describe an object-based feature extraction.
+Each row of the matrix is a set of features for an object of the OCEL.

+The command:
+**let features = OcelObjectFeatures.apply(ocel);***
+performs a basic feature extraction for the objects of an OCEL.

+It is also possible to provide a list of string and numeric attributes to encode.
+**let features = OcelObjectFeatures.apply(ocel, strAttributes, numAttributes);**

+The feature extraction considers the following properties:

+* Lifecycle: length.
+* Lifecycle: one-hot-encoding of the activities.
+* Lifecycle: duration of the lifecycle.
+* Number of connected objects in the objects interaction graph.
+* Number of connected objects in the objects descendants graph.
+* Number of connected objects in the objects inheritance graph.
+* Number of connected objects in the objects cobirth graph.
+* Number of connected objects in the objects codeath graph.
+* (If provided) One-hot-encoding of the string attributes.
+* (If provided) Encoding of the numeric attributes.

+### Event Based Feature Extraction on Object Centric Event Logs

+The conversion of an OCEL to a matrix of numerical features is essential for machine learning purposes.
+Here, we describe an event-based feature extraction.
+Each row of the matrix is a set of features for an event of the OCEL.

+The command:
+**let features = OcelEventFeatures.apply(ocel);**
+performs a basic feature extraction for the events of an OCEL.

+It is also possible to provide a list of string and numeric attributes to encode.
+**let features = OcelEventFeatures.apply(ocel, strAttributes, numAttributes);**

+The feature extraction considers the following properties:

+* One-hot-encoding of the activity of the event.
+* Encoding of the timestamp (raw timestamp, hour of the day, day of the week, month)
+* Encoding of the number of related objects.
+* Encoding of the number of related objects per type.
+* Encoding of the number of related objects which start their lifecycle with the current event.
+* Encoding of the number of related objects which complete their lifecycle with the current event.
+* (If provided) One-hot-encoding of the string attributes.
+* (If provided) Encoding of the numeric attributes.

 ## Interval Analysis